-The previous two instalments of Exit took place in a medical research centre and a Big Brother style camera house, respectively.
+The previous two installments of Exit took place in a medical research centre and a Big Brother style camera house, respectively.
 In each one we tweaked different aspects of the game.
 We plan to keep doing this for a long time to come, after all there are many more interesting closed settings, from prisons to space stations.

-Exit 3 was the first (but possibly not the last) instalment exploring an actual historical period.
+Exit 3 was the first (but possibly not the last) installment exploring an actual historical period.
 The fact that Exit attracts mature players who expect drama makes it an easy try-out space for new ideas.

 Another thing that was different this time, as mentioned before, is the fact that most characters already knew each other.
 This worked really well to immediately create tension.
 On the other hand there is something to say for being in a tough situation with strangers as well.
 We may have to alternate in the future.